ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    }
    ```

-At that point we have the resources needed by our application in place.
+At that point you have the resources needed by the application in place.
 The next step is to configure access to these resources.

 ### Policies with Identity and Access Management

 In the previous steps, roles in Cloud Foundry organization and spaces could be configured with the Terraform provider.
-For user policies on other resources like the Kubernetes clusters, we are going to rely on the {{site.data.keyword.Bluemix_notm}} CLI `bx` and the `iam` command.
+For user policies on other resources like the Kubernetes clusters, you are going to rely on the {{site.data.keyword.Bluemix_notm}} CLI `bx` and the `iam` command.

    ```cmd
    ~/> bx iam